goszpeti/conan_explorer/README.md

 Local Package Explorer:
 - view for browsing through installed packages
+- understand package settings at a glance from a shortened representation, e.g. Linux_x64_ggc7
 - supports copy/paste on file, open in file explorer, copy reference, etc. functions which are often needed in daily Conan workflow